Rates, discounts and monetary transactions

 Not all notaries are the same.
 Our clients and staff know that.
 So be careful not to compare apples and oranges.

 We are transparent about our fees and our billing system.
-We publish this information openly on our corporate website.
-This doesn't apply to all civil-law notaries.
+We publish this information openly and widely on our corporate website.
 We are honest.
-We don't let our fees fluctuate depending on the moment, and our transparency prevents surprises on your invoice or bill.
+Unlike many other notaries, we don't use algorithms or dynamic pricing.
+Our fees don't increase or decrease with increasing or decreasing demand.
+We don't let our fees depend on the moment, and our transparency aims to prevent surprises on your invoice or settlement statement.

+We're not a price fighter.
 We don't aim to be the cheapest notary.
-Nor is it our strategy to lure you in with low rates and then charge you significant sums for all sorts of unmentioned expenses.
+Nor is it our strategy to lure you in with low fees and then charge you significant sums for all sorts of unmentioned expenses.
 That's not our style.

 2. Contractor

-The formal contractor for assignments is MAES Notaris BV, a private limited liability company, statutorily established in Rotterdam and with its registered office at Verploegh Chasséplein 1, 3134 BZ Vlaardingen, registered in the Chamber of Commerce under number 24255497.
-The purpose of this company is to practice civil-law notaries.
-MAES Notarissen and Basisnotarissen Rijnmond are trading names of MAES Notaris BV.
-The practice is conducted by MAES Notaris BV.
+The formal contractor for assignments is MAES notaris B.V., a private limited liability company, having its corporate seat in Rotterdam, with its office address at 3134 BZ Vlaardingen, Verploegh Chasséplein 1, registered in the trade register under number 24255497.
+The purpose of this company is to conduct a notary practice.
+MAES notarissen and Basisnotarissen Rijnmond are trading names of MAES notaris B.V.
+The practice is conducted by MAES notaris B.V.

 3. Client

-Anyone who accepts our quote or receives the order confirmation is considered the client, the principal.
-If an order is placed by multiple people, each of them is jointly and severally liable for payment of the invoice for our work.
-If the order is placed by a natural person on behalf of a legal entity, the order is deemed to have been placed by the natural person as well.
+Anyone who accepts our quotation or receives the assignment confirmation is considered the client, the principal.
+If an assignment is placed by multiple people, each of them is jointly and severally liable for payment of the invoice for our work.
+If the assignment is placed by a natural person on behalf of a legal entity, the order is deemed to have been placed by the natural person as well.

 4. Content of assignment

-The assignment concerns the preparation and passing of notarial and/or private deed(s) and the provision of notarial advice, or the rendering of other related services, as specified in the assignment agreement with quotation or as resulting from the order confirmation.
+The assignment concerns the preparation and passing of notarial and/or private deed(s) and providing notarial advice, or the rendering of other related services, as specified in the engagement agreement with quotation or as resulting from the assignment confirmation.

 We will regularly inform you online about the progress of the assignment and any special circumstances via our automated file progress workflow.
 If, during the assignment, something unexpectedly doesn't go as planned, we appreciate it if you contact us as soon as possible so we can discuss the matter.

-For our terms and conditions, customer survey, privacy statement, rates, compliments and complaints, notarial language, frequently asked questions, code of conduct and integrity, and other information about MAES civil-law notaries and our services, please visit our website.
+For our general terms and conditions, customer survey, privacy statement, our fees, compliments and complaints, notarial language, frequently asked questions, code of conduct and integrity, and other information about MAES notarissen and our services, please visit our website.

 5. Project and risk management